fgsumer/Intro-to-Programming/3-Data_Groups/week8/1-preparation.md

   return queryParams;
 }
 ```

-Here, we only add a key to the object if there was actually something to add - we return early if there’s no extra work to do.<br>
+Here, we only add a key to the object if there was actually something to add - we return early if there’s no extra work to do.

+### Explain

+We’ve got a situation where the first test case (for an empty string) is no longer working.
+Explain why this test case is no longer passing for the first test case.
+Pythontutor will help you to explain why!

-# Parsing multiple parameters
+# 9. Parsing multiple parameters

 ## Learning Objectives
 - [ ] Describe how to extend a strategy for one item to multiple items